Chautauqua Institution, Chautauqua NY: Feed Your Head

 For breakfast, Tally-Ho offers a “famous” pancake plate, which you’ll have to try at least once when here.

-Where to Stay on Chautauqua Institution Campus
+Where to Stay on the Chautauqua Institution Campus

 Athenaeum Hotel Chautauqua NY